Just released: How to raise venture capital in 2023

 Series C Is Often the Last Stop To Go Public

 At Series C, companies typically have a clear path to profitability and a strong financial position, a critical requirement for going public.
 They have already proven their business model, established a customer base, and demonstrated the potential for sustained growth.
-They also know their unique business story and how their narrative fits the market.
+They also know their unique business story and how their narrative fits the market, positioning them well on the path to IPO.

 Once a company has raised this significant capital, it’s a critical inflection point where it must use the funds to scale up operations, drive revenue growth, expand product offerings, and globalize the business.
 This means expanding into new markets and investing in infrastructure, technology, and personnel for sustained growth and success.
 It’s all about knowing which keys to play and when to play them.
 The likes of Airbnb and Bumble chose IPOs to boost brand awareness, support expansion, and attract top-tier talent.